burntcouch/hy_millif/README.md

   right now.

-Essentially, we want to generate a RAM image of the running HyForth image at $0500 by switching to the ROM, running the COPYTORAM routine (at approximately $A900), then starting HyForth at $0500 through WozMon.
+Essentially, we want to generate a RAM image of the running HyForth image at $0600 by switching to the ROM, running the COPYTORAM routine (at approximately $A900), then starting HyForth at $0600 through WozMon.
+The input buffer stack (TIB) is the entire page at $0400, with the DS and RT stacks splitting $0500.
+Currently the end of the hardcoded word dictionary comes out at about $1100, with user-compiled words extending above that.

 The Hydra-16 maps ROM chips into one of 256 16K banks, any one of which will show up at $A000 depending on the selected bank.
 These are selected